alexalemi/blog.alexalemi.com/kl.md

    <br/>
    <input id="slider" style="width: 65%;" type="range" min="-23" step="0.1" max="23" value="0" class="slider" id="slider"
    oninput="updateSlider();" >
-  <figcaption>Figure xx: A larger visual representation of decibels as a probability that you can play with.
+  <figcaption>Figure 3: A larger visual representation of decibels as a probability that you can play with.
 Here the set value
   of decibels measure the weight of evidence between the spinner giving a blue versus a white outcome.</figcaption>
   </center>
 </figure>